Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Introduction

-where $\Gamma$ is the Gamma function, $\mathcal{K}_\nu$ the modified Bessel function of the second kind of order~$\nu$, and $c(\nu)$ a positive $\nu$-dependent scaling factor, which we assume to be bounded away from zero on all bounded intervals.
+where $\mathcal{K}_\nu$ is the modified Bessel function of the second kind of order~$\nu$ and $c(\nu)$ a positive $\nu$-dependent scaling factor.
 Much is known about fixed-domain asymptotics of various estimators for the parameters $\sigma$ and $\lambda$ (as well as $\sigma^2 \lambda^{2\nu}$ for a fixed $\nu$) for Matérns and related kernels in both the \emph{Bayesian} setting where the response function is assumed to be a Gaussian process~\citep[e.g.,][]{Ying1991, Loh2005, Anderes2010, Bachoc2017} and the \emph{frequentist} setting where the response function is a fixed deterministic function~\citep{XuStein2017, Karvonen2020}.
 As it defines assumed degree of differentiability of the response function and is microergdic~\citep[Section~6.2]{Stein1999}, the smoothness parameter $\nu$ is arguably the most important parameter of a Matérn kernel.
-Although it is common to fix $\nu$ and only estimate $\sigma$ and $\lambda$, this is problematic when the smoothness of the true response function is unknown: \begin{itemize} \item If the model \emph{undersmooths} the truth (i.e., the response function is less smooth than assumed), uncertainty quantification is reliable, in the sense that the response function is contained in a credible set centered at the conditional mean for some fixed credible level.
-However, this comes at the cost of (likely) sub-optimal approximation accuracy. \item If the model \emph{oversmooths} the truth, the approximation quality is best possible, in that the rate of convergence of the conditional mean to the response function is worst-case optimal. \end{itemize} See \Cref{sec:uq} for more detailed discussion on the effects of under- and oversmoothing in the setting considered in this article.
-To the best of our knowledge the only theoretical results concerning the smoothness parameter of Matérn-type kernel have been obtained by \citet{Chen2021}, whose model, however, is defined on a torus. \citet{Szabo2015} and \citet{Knapik2016} have derived results for maximum likelihood smoothness estimation in a related white noise model.
-This article contains what appear to be the first theoretical results on maximum likelihood estimation and cross-validation of the smoothness parameter of the Matérn class on subsets of $\R^d$.
-In short, we prove that asymptotic undersmoothing is not possible.
-Next we describe these results.
+While it is common to fix $\nu$ beforehand, doing so is problematic when the smoothness of the response function is unknown (though data-driven estimation of $\sigma$ and $\lambda$ may overcome these issues): \begin{itemize} \item If the model \emph{undersmooths} the truth (i.e., the response function is smoother than assumed), uncertainty quantification is reliable, in the sense that the response function is contained in a credible set centered at the conditional mean for some fixed credible level [see~\eqref{eq:discussion-undersmoothing} and~\eqref{eq:discussion-credible-set}].
+However, this comes at the cost of (likely) sub-optimal approximation accuracy. \item If the model \emph{oversmooths} the truth, the approximation quality is best possible, in that the Narcowich--Ward--Wendland escape theorem [see~\eqref{eq:misspecified-rate}] guarantees convergence of the conditional mean to the response function with a rate that is worst-case optimal in any Sobolev space which contains the response function.
+However, uncertainty quantification may be unreliable. \end{itemize} The effects of under- and oversmoothing in the frequentist setting, as well as connections to the literature on construction of adaptive confidence and credible sets, are discussed in more detail in \Cref{sec:uq}.